Overview

 Additional Details

-• The classification of courses into their respective Groups can be found in the CAE Courses section.
+• More information on electives can be found in the CAE Courses section.

 • There is also a 5-Year B.S./M.S. option available for qualified undergraduate students enrolled within the CAE Department.
 For this combined degree programs only, students are allowed to transfer up to 9 credit hours of graduate coursework from a semester spent abroad.
 The coursework resulting in the 9-credit hour transfer is to be approved by the student's M.S.
 Supervisory Committee prior to initiating a study abroad program.
 With the exception of the dual M.S. program with UniBo, transferred credits cannot be used to satisfy the requirements of an external degree.